 Founder and Co-editor in chief - Jessica Wang

-TJ VuPham (he/him) is a Vietnamese-American writer and editor, born in New Jersey and raised in the Deep South.
-He enjoys exploration of the perfectly mundane through the lenses of fantasies and futures, especially with themes of exclusion and inclusion, minority mythologies, and love stories.
-If he isn’t writing (or thinking about it), he can be found listening to Broadway musicals or weightlifting.
+Tara VuPham is a Vietnamese-American writer and editor, born in New Jersey and raised in the Deep South.
+She enjoys exploration of the perfectly mundane through the lenses of fantasies and futures, especially with themes of exclusion and inclusion, minority mythologies, and love stories.
+If she isn’t writing (or thinking about it), she can be found listening to Broadway musicals or weightlifting.

 Co-editor in chief - Jacqueline Xiong